 As the biggest medicinal bath in Europe, words cannot describe how incredible the Széchenyi Baths are.
 Built in 1913, the bath certainly contains 18 pools – 3 outdoors and 15 indoors.

 Temperatures of the pools range between 18 degrees to 40 degrees Celcius.
-The thermal pools are directly heated from two natural springs from under the ground!
+The thermal pools are directly heated by two natural springs from under the ground!